novoda/react-native-workshop/slides.md

 ---
 # Hello Todo!
-Currently, `App.js` is quite boring, it would be great if instead of having the todos hardcoded, we could somehow cycle through an array of todos and show a `Text` per element.
+Currently, `App.js` is quite boring, it would be great if instead of having the TODOs hardcoded, we could somehow cycle through an array of TODOs and show a `Text` per element.

-First of all, we need to extract the data for the todos, in `App.js`:
+First of all, we need to extract the data for the TODOs, in `App.js`:
 ```javascript
 const todos = [{
     name: "Take the dog out",